openbakery/OBCore/README.md

-# A core framework with basic helpers
+# OBExtra

+The framework contains extensions and helpers for the basis App SDK Frameworks